syedsm/CMS_Project/README.md

 # CMS_Project
-Customer Management System is a Customer Profile based System Managed By a admin who Buy subscription particuler
+Customer Management System is a Customer Profile based System Managed By a admin who Buy subscription show all Alumni Contact